casper-ecosystem/cep-78-enhanced-nft/README.md

 The `main.rs` file within the contract provides the installer for the NFT contract.
 Users can compile the contract to Wasm using the `make build-contract` with the provided Makefile.

 The pre-built Wasm for the contract and all other utility session code can be found as part of the most current release.
-User's wishing to build the Wasm themselves can pull the code and the `make build-contract` provided in the included Makefile.
-Please not, however, as part of building the contract, you will need to install `wasm-strip`.
+Users wishing to build the Wasm themselves can pull the code and the `make build-contract` provided in the included Makefile.
+Please note, however, that as part of building the contract, you will need to install `wasm-strip`.

-The `call` method will install the contract with the necessary entrypoints and call `init()` entry point to allow the contract to self initialize and setup the necessary state to allow for operation, The following are the required runtime arguments that must be passed to the installer session code to correctly install the NFT contract.
+The `call` method will install the contract with the necessary entry points and call `init()` entry point to allow the contract to self initialize and setup the necessary state to allow for operation, The following are the required runtime arguments that must be passed to the installer session code to correctly install the NFT contract.

 * `"collection_name":` The name of the NFT collection, passed in as a `String`.
 This parameter is required and cannot be changed post installation.